REDWIRE CORPORATION CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Redwire Corporation in the United States District Court for the Middle District of Florida

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 15, 2022

 NEW YORK, Jan.
-4, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed has been filed against Redwire Corporation ("Redwire" or the "Company") (NYSE: RDW) in the United States District Court for the Middle District of Florida on behalf of all persons and entities who purchased or otherwise acquired Redwire securities between August 11, 2021 and November 14, 2021, both dates inclusive (the "Class Period").
+04, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed has been filed against Redwire Corporation (“Redwire” or the “Company”) (: RDW) in the United States District Court for the Middle District of Florida on behalf of all persons and entities who purchased or otherwise acquired Redwire securities between August 11, 2021 and November 14, 2021, both dates inclusive (the “Class Period”).

 All investors who purchased the shares of Redwire Corporation and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.